Do We Need to Combine Proteins?

 Some people still cling to the idea that you can't make complete proteins without combining foods, but I truly believe that if you are eating a healthy diet, you don't need to worry about protein in that manner.
 If I were you, I would check out her classic book to figure out where you stand on the matter.

 The funny thing is that ancient peoples have been eating certain foods together for thousands of years, and they are often great compliments for each other nutritionally.
-Beans and rice are one of those foods, just like tomatoes and avocados (guacamole), and many other combinations.
+Beans and rice are one of those foods, just like tomatoes and avocados (guacamole), even peanut butter and jelly sandwiches, and many other combinations.
 So, what I take from that is that beans and rice are great together, but I don't need to worry about combining the two all the time.

 I hope that helps!